juliemturner/juliemturner.github.io/content/post/widget-wrangler/index.md

 Notice that it uses the new keyword in the binding function to create a new object for each widget instance.
 It also generates a unique index for each instance that's used in a button click attribute.
 This index is passed into the click event handler to allow it to find the correct instance when the event fires.

-The Patterns and Practices library includes [an example](https://github.com/OfficeDev/PnP/tree/master/Samples/Provisioning.MicroSurvey) that shows how to use widgets in various kinds of SharePoint projects.
-The example is a Microsurvey that asks a single question, then shows a simple graph of all the responses to that question.

 {{< figure src="surveywidget.png" alt="SurveyWidget">}}

 The example can be packaged and deployed three ways: